 Those wanting a longer walk can carry a daypack with food and water, ride the shuttle bus out to Hermits Rest, then dayhike the Canyon Rim Trail the 8 miles (11 km) back to Grand Canyon Village.

 Panoramic Views and River History

-Walk or ride the Village Route bus to the Village Route Transfer, get on a Hermits Rest Route bus, ride to Monument Creek Vista and walk west along the paved Greenway Trail taking in spectacular canyon views to Pima Point (1.7 mi/2.7 km) or Hermits Rest (2.8 mi/4.5 km).
 The Greenway Trail is fully accessible from Monument Creek Vista to Pima Point.
-Westbound buses (toward Hermits Rest) will pick you up at each bus stop; eastbound buses (toward Grand Canyon Village) only stop at Pima.
+Westbound buses (toward Hermits Rest) will pick you up at each bus stop.
+Eastbound buses (toward Grand Canyon Village) only stop at Pima Point.

 Beautiful Views and a Glorious Ride

-If you are more interested in cycling than walking, ride your bicycle (use your own or rent one from Bright Angel Bicycles near the Grand Canyon Visitor Center) out along Hermit Road and the Greenway Trail to Hermits Rest (one-way is 8.0 mi/12.9 km).
+If you are more interested in cycling than walking, ride your own bicycle, or rent one from Bright Angel Bicycles (in the Visitor Center Plaza).

 When walking or cycling at the Grand Canyon, make sure to take your time and carry food and water with you.
 The South Rim of Grand Canyon averages 7,000 feet / 2,134 meters above sea level.
 Visitors with respiratory or heart problems may experience difficulties.
 Exercising at this elevation can be strenuous.